 Explore this Section

 Welcome to the School of Pharmacy Athena Swan Webpage

-In 2014, the School of Pharmacy created an Athena Swan Self-Assessment Team (SAT) to prepare and submit an application for Athena Swan recognition in 2017.
+In 2014, the School of Pharmacy created an Athena Swan Self-Assessment Team (SAT) to prepare and submit an application for Athena Swan recognition; we were awarded a Bronze Athena Swan award in 2017.
 The SAT comprises of staff and students from within the School and aims to represent the diverse population within our School.
 The School have an ongoing commitment to the Athena SWAN charter, which recognises the advancement of gender equality: representation, progression and success for all.

 The School of Pharmacy Athena SWAN webpage is an information portal for the use of all members of the School; here you can find links to relevant HR policies, updates from the SAT team on progress and be kept informed about equality and diversity within the School.

 Please find herein links to our Central Athena Swan materials:

 In committing to the Charter, we commit to adopt the ten key principles within their policies and culture (taken from: http://www.ecu.ac.uk/equality-charters/athena-swan/about-athena-swan/);